edxu96/Optivest.jl/README.md

-# StochasPlan: Optimal Production Investment under Uncertainty
+# Optivest.jl: Optimal Production Investment under Uncertainty

 Bridge the gap between the long-term investment decisions about the plants to be built and the short-term operational decisions regarding the production schedule.